kylehakala/home-assistant.io/source/_integrations/zha.markdown

 ## Compatible hardware

-ZHA {% term integration %} uses a hardware independent Zigbee stack implementation with modular design, which means that it can support any one of the many Zigbee coordinator radio modules/adapters available from different manufacturers, as long as that module/adapter is compatible with [zigpy](https://github.com/zigpy/zigpy).
+The hardware-independent design of this integration provides support for many Zigbee coordinators available from different manufacturers, as long as the coordinator is compatible with the [zigpy](https://github.com/zigpy/zigpy) library.

-Note!
-Zigbee 3.0 support or not in zigpy, depends primarily on your Zigbee coordinator hardware and its firmware.
-Some Zigbee coordinator hardware supports Zigbee 3.0 but might be shipped with an older firmware which does not.
-In such a case you may want to upgrade the firmware manually yourself.
+### Zigbee 3.0 support

-Some other Zigbee coordinator hardware may not support a firmware that is capable of Zigbee 3.0 at all but can still be fully functional and feature-complete for your needs.
-This is very common as many, if not most, Zigbee devices do not yet Zigbee 3.0.
-As a general rule, newer Zigbee coordinator hardware generally supports Zigbee 3.0 firmware and it is up to its manufacturer to make such firmware available for them.
+Some coordinators may not support firmware capable of Zigbee 3.0, but they can still be fully functional and feature-complete for your needs.
+Support for Zigbee 3.0 depends primarily on your coordinator hardware and firmware.

+{% note %}
+Newer coordinators generally support Zigbee 3.0 firmware, but it is up to the manufacturer to make such firmware available to them.
+If your coordinator was shipped with an older firmware version, you may want to manually upgrade the firmware.
+{% endnote %}

 ### Recommended Zigbee radio adapters and modules